AICP/vendor_aicp/Maintainer_Application.md

 * An application should include links to the device, vendor and kernel trees on GitHub, plus the email address of the applicant.
 Please be patient once you have sent your application.
 It takes some time to review your source code.
 If changes are deemed necessary, you will receive notice for improvement and be able to re-apply after improving.
 * Applicants should show some respect towards the reviewer regardless of the decision.
 Privacy is respected by us, so the applicant is supposed to do this too.
 * Applicants **must** use some common sense, mature behavior and politeness, as the team considers that too.
 Reviewers are not "Bro's" as they are not your family and thus the application will be rejected immediately.
 * Applicants should keep in mind **not to bother** any reviewer nor the team for the final results of the application.
-Reviewers try to judge objective on every application.
+Reviewers try to judge objectively on every application.
 * Accepted applicants **must** be active and reachable on our team chat, unless they have given a reason as of why they can't.
 * Accepted applicants should also keep in mind that spreading/sharing parts of team internal conversations to anyone for whatever purpose, will result in a ban from the team.